Close Menu

 Nonetheless, the executive order demonstrates the administration’s adherence to a growing school of economic thought that urges more aggressive government action to break up monopolies and inject increased competition into the economy.
 Noncompete agreements in healthcare have recently been in the federal government’s crosshairs.
 For example, in January 2021, a federal grand jury charged UnitedHealth Group-owned Surgical Care Affiliates and its related entities with conspiring with other healthcare companies to suppress competition between them for the services of senior-level employees.
 The full executive order can be viewed here.

-Now that this executive order has been issued, employers and employees are wondering whether their noncompete agreements are now illegal as a result of the president’s order.
-The short answer is no. But until actual proposed rules are presented, there is no way to know how far the push to limit the use of noncompete agreements will go.
+Once this executive order was issued, employers and employees wondered whether their noncompete agreements were illegal as a result of the president’s order.
+The short answer at the time was no. But until actual proposed rules were presented, there was no way to know how far the push to limit the use of noncompete agreements would go.

 On January 5, 2023, the FTC released a proposed rule that would ban noncompete clauses in employment agreements as an unfair method of competition.
 According to the FTC, noncompetes, which are widely used in the healthcare industry as well as other industries, suppress wages and harm competition in U.S. labor markets.